 ABSTRACT

-Biochar enriched with boron acts as sustainable nutrient management approach offers a promising solution to address the micronutrient limitations and declining soil fertility.
-A field experiment was conducted during Kharif and Rabi 2024-25 in Mollisols at Pantnagar to study the influence of levels of boron (0.50, 0.75 and 1.00 kg B/ha), applied alone or in combination with biochar, on crop growth, photosynthate translocation and nutrient use efficiency (NUE) indices.
-Sole boron and sole biochar are used as controls to know the effect of boron enrichment in biochar.
-Results showed that boron enriched biochar treatments achieved a superior result in comparison to sole boron application across all parameters.
+Biochar enriched with boron acts as a sustainable nutrient management approach offers a promising solution to address the micronutrient limitations and declining soil fertility.
+A field experiment was conducted during Kharif and Rabi 2024-25 in Mollisols at Pantnagar to study the influence of levels of boron (0.50, 0.75, and 1.00 kg B/ha), applied alone or in combination with biochar, on crop growth, photosynthate translocation, and nutrient use efficiency (NUE) indices.
+Sole boron and sole biochar are used as controls to determine the effect of boron enrichment in biochar.
+Results showed that boron-enriched biochar treatments achieved a superior result in comparison to sole boron application across all parameters.
 The treatment BC-B 1.00 observed the highest photosynthate translocation in both rice (74.06%) and wheat (74.78%), while BC-B 0.75 showed superior growth performance in wheat, which shows a diminishing response at higher B enrichment.
 Nutrient use efficiencies were maximized under moderate biochar-enriched treatments, particularly BC-B 0.50 and 0.75, which augmented PFP and AE by improving nutrient availability and uptake.
 In contrast, higher B doses (1.00 kg/ha) resulted in reduced efficiency, which explains lower marginal returns at higher concentrations.
-The improved performance under biochar-based treatments is majorly attributed to its high surface area, CEC and functional groups, which facilitate slow and sustained B release, reduced leaching losses and enhances soil physicochemical properties.
-Taken together, enriching biochar with B provides an efficient and sustainable approach for improving B use efficiency (BUE) and maintaining productivity in rice-wheat system.
+The improved performance under biochar-based treatments is mainly attributed to its high surface area, CEC, and functional groups, which facilitate slow and sustained B release, reduced leaching losses, and enhance soil physicochemical properties.
+Taken together, enriching biochar with B provides an efficient and sustainable approach for improving B use efficiency (BUE) and maintaining productivity in the rice-wheat system.

 Keywords: Enriched biochar, Boron use efficiency, nutrient use efficiency, sustainability, photosynthate translocation.